 The Company may incur significant capital and operating costs associated with environmental regulatory compliance and clean-up requirements, in its railroad operations and relating to its past and present ownership, operation or control of real property.
 Environmental expenditures that relate to current operations are expensed unless they relate to an improvement to the property.
 Expenditures that relate to an existing condition caused by past operations and which are not expected to contribute to current or future operations are expensed.
 Operating expenses related to regulatory compliance activities for environmental matters for the year ended December 31, 2022 amounted to \$31 million (2021 - \$27 million; 2020 - \$25 million).
 For 2023, the Company expects to incur operating expenses relating to environmental matters in the same range as 2022.
-In addition, based on the results of its operations and maintenance programs, as well as ongoing environmental audits and other factors, the Company plans for specific capital improvements on an annual basis.
+In addition, based on the results of its operations and an annual basis.
 Certain of these improvements help ensure facilities, such as fueling stations, waste water and storm water treatment systems, comply with environmental standards and include new construction and the updating of existing systems and/or processes.
 Other capital expenditures relate to assessing and remediating certain impaired properties.
-The Company's environmental capital expenditures for the year ended December 31, 2022 amounted to \$19 million (2021 -\$18 million; 2020 - \$20 million).
+The Company's environmental capital expenditures for the year ended December 31, 2022 amounted to \$19 million (2021 - \$18 million; 2020 - \$20 million).
 For 2023, the Company expects to incur capital expenditures relating to environmental matters in the same range as 2022.